RozhakXD/Facemash/README.md

   <img src="https://github.com/user-attachments/assets/a0b9b0eb-c92b-4d3c-9817-85be6166c014" alt="Facemash Features">
 </details>

-In addition to these core features, Facemash offers functionalities for viewing all cracking results, targeting group admins, and cracking accounts using random email addresses.
-Users can even search for Dana Kaget links associated with accounts.
-Each feature is crafted to provide a comprehensive understanding of account security, making Facemash a powerful resource for ethical hacking education.
+In addition to these features, Facemash offers the functionality to view all hack results, target group admins, and hack accounts using random email addresses.
+Users can even search for Shock Fund links associated with an account.
+Each feature is designed to provide a comprehensive understanding of account security, making Facemash a powerful resource for ethical hacking education.

 <details>
   <summary>Show Login Image</summary>